Romit313/Personality-Classification-System/README.md

 ## Future Work

-- Integration with Recruitment Systems: We aim to integrate this system into recruitment tools to streamline the hiring process.
+- **Integration with Recruitment Systems**: We aim to integrate this system into recruitment tools to streamline the hiring process.
-- Real-time Personality Prediction: Future versions could provide real-time personality prediction in response to dynamic user inputs.
+- **Real-time Personality Prediction**: Future versions could provide real-time personality prediction in response to dynamic user inputs.
-- Improved Models: We plan to explore more advanced machine learning models to improve prediction accuracy.
+- **Improved Models**: We plan to explore more advanced machine learning models to improve prediction accuracy.

 ## Acknowledgments